CogentRedTester/mpv-search-page/README.md

 ## Flags

-By default the script will convert both the search query, and all the strings it scans into lower case for a wider range of results.
+By default the script will convert both the search query, and all the strings it scans into lower case to maximise the number of results.
 It returns any result that contains the full query somewhere in its values.
 Flags can be used to modify this behaviour.
-Flags are strings you can add after query, currently there are 3:
+Flags are an argument you can add after the query string, currently there are 3:

         wrap        search for a whole word only (may not work with some symbols) pattern     don't convert the query to lowercase, required for some Lua patterns